UMWordLab/.github/.github/ISSUE_TEMPLATE/umwordlab-code-review.md

 - [ ] No instances of `attach()` or `setwd()`
 - [ ] No reliance on a system-specific startup file, such as `.Rprofile`
 - [ ] No use of magrittr shortcuts `%<>%` and omission of `()` on functions that don’t have arguments

+Analysis Checks
+---

+- [ ] Practice trials and irrelevant/unusable trials are excluded where necessary
+- [ ] Outliers are calculated consistently and clearly labeled
+- [ ] Outliers are excluded or accounted for consistently
+- [ ] Exclusions as above and the process by which they were located are noted and clearly explained